andreekeberg/imagedata/docs/node.md

 **Throws**:

 - <code>Error</code> If the object argument is not an object literal
-- <code>Error</code> If the object argument is missing required data parameter
+- <code>Error</code> If the object argument is missing required property data
-- <code>Error</code> If the object argument is missing required width parameter
+- <code>Error</code> If the object argument is missing required property width
-- <code>Error</code> If the object argument is missing required height parameter
+- <code>Error</code> If the object argument is missing required property height

 | Param | Type |
 | --- | --- |